 This requires charging and is slightly more awkward when travelling.
 The rotating movement of the bristles make it easier to clean between your teeth and the gum line.
 Many electric toothbrushes have built-in sensors to make sure you brush long enough and that you don’t press down too hard.

-Always keep your toothbrush clean as your toothbrush is your first line of defence against the bacteria that causes gum disease, tooth decay and bad breath.
+Always keep your toothbrush clean as your toothbrush is your first line of defense against the bacteria that causes gum disease, tooth decay and bad breath.
 After brushing your teeth, rinse the lingering saliva and toothpaste off your brush.
 Store your toothbrush in an upright position, ensuring the bristles air dry.
 Always make sure your brush is dry between uses.
 It is important to keep your toothbrush from touching others when it is stored.
 A toothbrush holder with slots for several brushes to hang upright is a worthwhile investment in your family’s health.